2 Unlimited: No Limits! (1993–1994)

-2 Unlimited's lead single from their second album, the similarly-titled "No Limit", was released in January 1993.
+2 Unlimited's lead single from their second album, the similarly titled "No Limit", was released in January 1993.
 The repetitive nature of the song helped it become their most successful single to date and by far the best remembered by the general public.
 It topped the charts in Austria, Belgium, Finland, France, Ireland, the Netherlands, Norway, Sweden, Switzerland, and the UK.
 In Germany, it was certified Platinum for sales of 500,000 units.
 The track received modest airplay on North American radio stations, reaching the top 25 in the US dance charts.
 By 1996, worldwide sales had reached 2.3 million units.

 "Tribal Dance" was released as a single shortly before the album No Limits! hit stores in May 1993.
 It became a top 5 hit in Austria, Australia, Belgium, France, Germany, Norway, Sweden, Switzerland, and the UK.
 In Germany, "Tribal Dance" was certified Gold for sales of over 250,000 units.
 Three further singles were issued from the second album: "Faces", which was considerably different in pace to previous releases; "Maximum Overdrive"; and a re-recorded version of "Let the Beat Control Your Body".
-In France, this title was changed to "Let the Bass Control Your Body" to avoid any confusion with the slang word "bite" (meaning "penis").
+For the French edition of this single, the lyrics were changed to "Let the bass control your body", in a version named "Bass Edit", to avoid any confusion with the slang word "bite" (meaning "penis").

+In May 1993, the duo received a World Music Award for World's Best-Selling Dutch Artists.

 2 Unlimited's second album proved more successful than their first, entering the top five of album charts in Austria, Australia, Germany, the Netherlands, Norway, Sweden, and Switzerland.
 In the UK, the album reached the top of the album chart.
 By 1996, its total sales had reached three million units, including 592,000 units in the GSA region (Germany, Switzerland, Austria).

 Despite the phenomenal success the duo were enjoying in the UK, they were criticised heavily by the music industry, and the British press dubbed them "2 Untalented".